seantanyurong/personal-website-2.0/content/blog/building-the-100-club.md

 ---
 external: false
 title: "We're Building The 100 Club."
-description: "An update as we progress onto the next stage."
+description: 'An update as we progress onto the next stage.'
 date: 2022-05-28
+draft: true
 ---

 So a while ago, I wrote a post about how I was considering building an entrepreneurial community.